the-arkhive/webdesign-for-artists/Lessons/lesson-3.md

 	merge = refs/heads/master
 ```

 You might have already spotted the url field.
 We are going to change this to make sure it matches our new one.
 Which you can either type out, or copy from your GitHub page for the repo.
-Save the file and do a `Pull` command to confirm things are working.
+Save the file and do a `Push` command, followed by a `Pull` to confirm things are working.

 <br>